 Waistcoat Crochet Stitch Video Tutorial

-The Everyday Beanie uses the Waistcoat stitch, which is a simple variation on single crochet that results in a knit-looking fabric.
-Here's a video on how to work the stitch with some extra helpful tips I learned along the way.
-Check it out and then dive into the free beanie pattern below!
+The Everyday Beanie pattern uses the waistcoat stitch to create knit-looking fabric.
+Here’s a video on how to work the stitch with some helpful tips that make it much easier to work.

-The Everyday Beanie
+The Everyday Beanie – Free Pattern

 Explanation: